Sun24Y/Sun24Y_DeskWorld.theme/README.md

 # Desktop
 >**SUN24Y DeskWorld-Theme to have a customized Debian Linux desktop-environment**

-Take a look at the animated theme preview of this desktop-environment on YouTube...
+Take a look at the animated theme preview of this desktop-environment on YouTube ;)

 This is a video about the common desktop features:
 https://youtu.be/kUqSXFSfkcE
 And here is another video that shows some visual effects:
 https://youtu.be/Yw0E0mq2Oo4